idaholab/salamander/doc/content/getting_started/installation.md

 !alert! warning
-This variable +must+ be set in your environment anytime you wish to run SALAMANDER input files that utilize the OpenMC functionality!
+This variable +must+ be set in your environment anytime you wish to run SALAMANDER input files that utilize the OpenMC functionality within Cardinal!
 This can be done either using `export` on the command line, or placing this command within a shell config file (`.bashrc`, `.zshrc`, etc.).
 !alert-end!

 !alert! note
 The copies of MOOSE, TMAP8, and Cardinal provided with SALAMANDER have been fully tested against the current SALAMANDER version, and is guaranteed to work with all current SALAMANDER tests.
+!alert-end!

+!alert! tip title=Disabling Cardinal
+Cardinal is an optional dependency of SALAMANDER and can be disabled to speed up build times, if Cardinal capabilities are not needed.
+This can be done by simply not downloading the Cardinal submodule (i.e., not performing the `git submodule update --init cardinal` command as well as the Cardinal dependency download commands above.)
 !alert-end!

 Once all dependencies have been downloaded, SALAMANDER can be compiled and tested: